 To illustrate Toscana‘s functionalities and benefits, let me share with you the story of a recent project we worked on.
 The increasing number of coronavirus cases had prompted the need for improving disaster management efforts in India.
 The state of Tamil Nadu took the initiative and partnered with us to create a Disaster Management Data Analytics Center to manage the situation.
 The project’s objectives were to strengthen the first-level response efforts with real-time information, report and monitor all quarantine cases, and support communication between patients and doctors.

-At HCL, we were aware of the time-sensitive nature of the project.
+At HCLTech, we were aware of the time-sensitive nature of the project.
 So through our rapid implementation approach, we established a COVID-19 response command center in just two weeks.
 To do this, we leveraged our Toscana BPMS Automation and Analytics solution.
 The business process automation framework involves four basic stages of implementation– digitalize, process, adapt, and engage.
 Using our unique omni-integrated BPMS tool suite and agile approach, we quickly streamlined the processes.

 The highly configurable and flexible nature of the BPMS tool platform helped us set up real-time dashboards, custom alerts, service-level agreement (SLA) monitoring, and an automated call distribution system in very little time.
 With real-time dashboards, we captured the data trends from all districts of the state.
 The customized alerts provided updates to top government officials.
 With automatic call routing to different government departments, query resolution became faster and easier.
 The SLA monitoring tracked the addressing and closure of the requests within the timeline.